is-cute/eiko/README.md

 A (cute) modular music bot built on [Rawon](https://github.com/Clytage/rawon).

 ## 📃 About
-Eiko is a fork of [Rawon](https://github.com/Clytage/rawon), a simple and modular Discord bot.
+Eiko is a fork of [Rawon](https://github.com/Clytage/rawon), a simple and modular Discord bot project.

+This repository is used to control updates and features for customized, private instances of Eiko.

 ## 🌠 Deployment
 > **Note**